-Tiers update on the first Sunday (UTC) of every month, and dates are displayed in the merchant’s local time zone.
+Tiers update monthly, and dates are displayed in the merchant’s local time zone.

 Note: One exception to the monthly update schedule is if there’s an issued or reversed infraction that results in the leveling up or down of your tier.
 If this happens, then your tier will update within a couple of business days.

 In-between tier updates, merchants may choose to do the following:

 - Platinum tier should review all data within the Performance Overview page and make sure you are on track to maintain their Platinum status.

 - Gold, Silver, and Bronze tiers should take note of the “Next scheduled tier update” as there may be time to make adjustments that could potentially help you begin to level up your current tier.
 (This is where you will need to dig deeper into additional Performance Overview data, so continue reading.)

 This is an important metric, as it is a qualifier for participation (to join and remain) in Wish Standards' tier updates and to maintain/attain the Platinum tier.

 An order is considered a “Matured order” when Wish determines that enough time has elapsed for an accurate assessment of fulfillment status and customer satisfaction.
 Order maturity time may differ from order to order.

 Some strategic ways to look at this data include: